 Her hearing in Mayangon Township Court is scheduled for April 22.

 Lieutenant Colonel Than Tun Myint of the military’s Yangon Regional Command filed the complaint against the troupe members at Yangon’s Mayangon Township Court on the grounds that their performances damaged the image of the armed forces, said court spokeswoman Than Than Win.

-“He filed the case as a government employee, so our court has decided to accept it under Article 505(a) based on the complaint,” she said.
+“He filed the case as a government employee, so our court has decided to accept it under Section 505(a) based on the complaint,” she said.

 “Mayangon Township Court has agreed to proceed with the case,” she added.

 The other four troupe members were arrested on Monday for failing to submit their script to censors prior to performing at a Thingyan festival and for livestreaming the satirical performance criticizing the military on Facebook.